mlua-rs/rlua/README.md

 [Guided Tour](examples/guided_tour.rs)

 This library is a high level interface between Rust and Lua.
-Its major goal is to expose as easy to use, practical, and flexible of an API between Rust and Lua as possible, while also being completely safe.
+Its major goals are to expose as easy to use, practical, and flexible of an API between Rust and Lua as possible, while also being *completely* safe.

-`rlua` is designed around "registry handles" to values inside the Lua state.
-This means that when you get a type like `rlua::Table` or `rlua::Function` in Rust, what you actually hold is an integer key into the Lua registry.
-This is different from the bare Lua C API, where you create tables / functions on the Lua stack and must be aware of their stack location.
-This is also similar to how other Lua bindings systems like [Selene](https://github.com/jeremyong/Selene) for C++ work, but it means that using `rlua` may be slightly slower than what you could conceivably write using the C API.
-The reasons for this design are safety and flexibility, and to prevent the user of `rlua` from having to be aware of the Lua stack at all.
+`rlua` is NOT designed to be a perfect zero cost wrapper over the Lua C API, because such a wrapper cannot maintain the safety guarantees that `rlua` is designed to have.
+Every place where the Lua C API may trigger an error longjmp in any way is protected by `lua_pcall`, and the user of the library is protected from directly interacting with unsafe things like the Lua stack, and there is overhead associated with this safety.
+However, performance *is* a focus of the library to the extent possible while maintaining safety, so if you encounter something that egregiously worse than using the Lua C API directly, or simply something you feel could perform better, feel free to file a bug report.

 There are currently a few missing pieces of this API: